getditto/mobile-microservices/README.md

 Ever wondered what it would be like to run HTTP servers at the edge, but the HTTP servers were mobile apps themselves?
 Also, they could talk to each other _even without an internet connection_.

 This project shows off how you can turn mobile apps like an iPhone on the local area network into a _server_.
+This concept broadly introduces how developers can think of mobile devices as more than mere client devices, but also as intelligent, cloud-optional servers.
+For more information on a more out-of-the box solution see the [Ditto Platform](http://www.ditto.live)

 ## iOS